 By Gurman Sahota, August 1 2019 —

-In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council throughout the spring and summer, the Gauntlet is running the series, ‘Who’s Who in the SU.’
+In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council, the Gauntlet is running the series, ‘Who’s Who in the SU.’
 The fifth instalment introduces Sadiya Nazir, vice-president external of the SU.
 Elected in March 2019, Nazir began her term on May 1, 2019 and will be in the role until the end of April 2020.